 On aggregate, an investor can hold close to 10,000 underlying securities covering the global markets in a small account for very low cost.
 Asset allocation is dependent upon if the account is taxable or tax deferred (ie IRA) so your investments are the most tax efficient.

 Minimum Balances and Fees

-The minimum account size is $5,000.
-There is also a minimum withdrawal amount, which is $2,500, and you cannot draw your account below the $5,000 minimum.
+The minimum account size is $5,000 and there is also a minimum withdrawal amount, which is $2,500.
+You cannot draw your account below the $5,000 minimum.

-The only other fee you incur is the very low fee embedded in the cost of the ETFs you own that averages 0.17%.
-The program used to have transaction fees to Apex Clearing at a rate of $2 per trade, plus 0.0025% per share, but those fees have recently been waived for Weathfront customers.
+The only other fee you incur is the very low fee embedded in the cost of the ETFs you own that averages 0.15%.
 That gives Wealthfront an advantage over even the deepest discount brokers.

 The emphasis on Modern Portfolio Theory in combination with an extremely low fee structure make a compelling case for using Wealthfront’s services.
-But there are a few issues you may want to consider if you’re thinking about signing up.
+But it isn’t for everyone, and there are a few things you may want to consider if you’re thinking about signing up.